 Who can apply?

-GIEK must confirm that the buyer wants the guarantee, and that the purchase is being made from a Norwegian supplier.
-That is why we ask the buyer and the seller both to submit applications.
+Both exporter and buyer must submit application forms.
+The information enables GIEK to verify that the buyer is in need of the guarantee, and that the purchase is being made from a Norwegian supplier.

-The buyer’s application may be filled out by its bank.
+The buyer’s application may be submitted by a bank.

 What is the right time to apply?